 The trek starts from the small town of Syabrubensi.
 You can walk through the steep hill sections following the higher route of Sherpa gaun or other option following the old route along the valley then trail meets at Rimche than follow narrow valley along Langtang Khola to the north-east.

 Once you get to Godatabela(3010m), the Langtang valley gets wider and one can see Massif Langtang range rising above the skyline.
 Then heading up to Langtang valley through Thangsyap, Langtang, Mundu to reach the Kyngjin Gompa; the last settlement where is many lodges are run all year round.

-From there you can start day hike up to Kyangjin Ri(4700m) or Tserko Ri(4980M) for the spectacular Himalayan views including Langtang lirung, Gangchhenpo, Dorje Lakpa, Langsisa Ri, Yala peak, Naya Kang, Morimoto peak and many more.
+From there you can start a day hike up to Kyangjin Ri(4700m) or Tserko Ri(4980M) for the spectacular Himalayan views including Langtang lirung, Gangchhenpo, Dorje Lakpa, Langsisa Ri, Yala peak, Naya Kang, Morimoto peak, and many more.
 Then we will take the same route back to Kathmandu.

 Kathmandu to Sybrubensi drive by Landcruiser which will takes you 6-7 hrs.
 We drive the roads of Trisuli passing some dirt roads through Dunche passing Langtang national checkpoint and finally reach Syabrubensi.
 Overnight in Lodge.